MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ## Developer Portal Overview

-The Developer Portal enables app creators to register apps with the Teams app service so they can be published to an organization's app catalog, or the Teams store.
+The Developer Portal enables app creators to register apps with the Teams app service and publish to an organization's app catalog, or the Teams store.
 You can invite colleagues in your organization to collaborate on an app, configure runtime environment, and more.

 A Teams app is a web app.
-Like all web apps, its source code is developed in an IDE or editor, then published to a cloud hosting solution like Azure.
-For the Teams client to install that app, it must be configured in such a way that it appears to be a native Teams application.
+Like all web apps, its source code is developed in an IDE or editor and published to a cloud hosting solution like Azure.
+For the Teams client to install the app, it must be configured in such a way that it appears to be a native Teams application.
 This has traditionally been done by crafting a manifest file that contains all the data the Teams client needs to render content.
 The app package that ultimately gets installed to Teams consists of the manifest file and two icon files for the app.
-Developer Portal builds features and tooling around this core scenario to enable our userbase to be more successful.
+Developer Portal builds features and tooling around this core scenario to enable the users to be more successful.

 ### Register a new app

 There are three paths to registering a Teams app with Developer Portal:
-- Register a brand new app from the portal
+* Register a brand new app from the portal
-- Import an existing app package from the portal
+* Import an existing app package from the portal
-- Create a new app from the [Microsoft Teams Toolkit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)
+* Create a new app from the [Microsoft Teams Toolkit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)

-If you register a new app, you must fill out all the mandatory configuration fields before you can install the app to your Teams client.
+If you register a new app, you must fill all the mandatory configuration fields before you can install the app to your Teams client.

 ## App Configuration

-### App Overview page
+**App Overview page**

-Your app's overview page contains basic information about your app, a validation snapshot of your app's configuration state, and app usage metrics (currently in preview) for your app.
+Your app's overview page contains the following information:

+* Basic information about your app.
+* A validation snapshot of your app's configuration state.
-#### App Usage (Preview)
+* App usage metrics, currently in preview, for your app.

+**App Usage (Preview)**

 The App Usage metrics show the total number of Active Users for your app.
 These metrics are available for apps published to the Teams store or an organization's app catalog through Teams Developer Portal, and are scoped to the App ID(s) shown in the Basic Information section.

 | Metric | Definition |